 A Traditional IRA is generally funded with pre-tax dollars; gains are tax-deferred until you take qualified distributions.
-A Roth IRA is always funded with post-taxed dollars; gains are tax-free when you take qualified distributions.
+A Roth IRA is always funded with post-taxed dollars; gains are tax-free when taking qualified distributions.

-Taxed once you take distributions at ordinary income level
+- Taxed once you take distributions at an ordinary income level

-Must hold a Roth account for a minimum of 5 years before taking out gains or else they will not be tax-sheltered.
+- Must hold a Roth account for 5 years before taking out gains or else it will not be tax-sheltered

-Can withdraw your contributions (basis) at all times
+- Can withdraw your contributions (basis) at all time

 Was this article helpful?